Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Create Corporate Bylaws

-Bylaws are the general guiding principles and procedures of the operations of the business.
-For example, the bylaws may include the name of the officers of the Corporation, responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder, and director meetings will be held, and more.
+Bylaws are the general guiding principles and procedures for the business’s operations.
+For example, the bylaws may include the name of the corporation’s officers, the responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder and director meetings will be held, and more.

 Step 5: Hold the Initial Board of Directors Meeting

-During the first board meeting, the board of directors will, at a minimum, elect the officers of the Corporation (the President, Vice President, Treasurer, and Secretary).
+During the first board meeting, the board of directors will, at minimum, elect the corporation’s officers (the President, Vice President, Treasurer, and Secretary).
 They will also typically review and approve corporate bylaws, choose a bank, issue shares of stock, and decide whether the Corporation will be taxed as a C corporation or S corporation.

-It’s critical to remember that taking meeting minutes at all meetings is necessary to protect the shareholders from lawsuits and court actions.
-The minutes provide a record of all decisions and actions taken during the meeting.
-Minutes aren’t filed with the state, however, they need to be stored with other Corporate documents.
+Minutes should be taken at all meetings to protect shareholders from lawsuits and court actions.
+The minutes record all decisions and actions taken during the meeting.
+Minutes aren’t filed with the state but should be stored along with other corporate documents.

 Step 6: Issue Shares of Stock

-In exchange for money or services, the Corporation can exchange shares of stock.
+The corporation can exchange shares of stock in exchange for money or services.
 The number of shares of stock issued cannot be more than the number of authorized shares listed in the Articles of Incorporation.

 Step 7: Obtain an EIN